 I was working with a client on a one-off project.

-I’m a nosy bugger so probed further and asked how they usually get work.
+I’m a nosy bugger so probed further and asked my client how they usually get work.
 Turns out it’s mostly by referral.

 (So in this instance, traffic isn’t a priority… yet.)